nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * `view-lesson name/John` Displays the lesson history for the student named John.
 If two students have the same name, then asks which one to show..

-### 8. View the lesson details of a past lesson: `view-lesson`

-Displays the date, time, and other information about a past lesson

-Format: `view-lesson [l/LESSON_INDEX]

-* The LESSON_INDEX is from the list of lessons displayed after calling the command `history` in feature 8.

-* This command can only be used when the user has just used the command `View Lesson History`

-Examples:
-`view-lesson l/2` Displays the lesson history of the lesson with index 2

 --------------------------------------------------------------------------------------------------------------------

 ## FAQ